cmacdonell/carpentry/DCvsSWC.md

 Another metric to help you decide the bootcamp is the kind of tasks you or your audience is interested in.
-If those activities require "General Purpose Programming", then SWC may still be the right choice.
-Why? because SWC teaches Python and Python is a general-purpose programing language.
+If those activities require "General Purpose Programming", then SWC is the right choice.
+Why?
+Because SWC teaches Python and Python is a general-purpose programing language.
 What kind of tasks require general-purpose programming?
 Here's a brief list that is common among attendees: